jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 + **Progress:** Good working session with some refreshers on adding different types of properties on an object and how to call them.
 + **Thoughts:**
   + There's always more than one way to work out a programming problem but the key takeaway here is that the easiest way isn't always the best way.
-  + One of the reasons I think I struggle so much is because I can overcomplicate things in my mind.
+  + One of the reasons I think I struggle so much is because I can over-complicate things in my mind.
   + It is okay and even recommended to rely on documentation when you needed.
 You don't need to work it all out yourself.

 + **Link to Work:** [Working Log](https://github.com/jg-digital-media/jgdm-100DaysOfCode/blob/master/work/working.md)